![]() |

 ROLANDA T. PYLE is both author and publisher.
 The name of her press, RoRo's Rainbow Communications, was inspired by her love for rainbows, which remind her that God keeps His promises.
 The motto is "a word fitly spoken" as found in Proverbs 25:11—"A word fitly spoken is like apples of gold in pitchers of silver."
 She prays that the words written in her books will bring encouragement, inspiration and motivation to the readers and that they will truly be "books for the heart and soul."

+Rolanda Pyle was selected from over 5,000 submissions to be featured in both the 2016 and 2014 editions of the Woman’s Advantage Shared Wisdom Calendar.
 2011 Intergeneration Storytelling Certificate of Distinction for the poem, "A Tribute to Grandparents Raising Their Grandchildren."
-President’s Volunteer Service Award, April 2009 by Citymeals-On-Wheels Best Inspirational Poems, 2008 by Christian Storyteller Paul Dunbar Literacy Award for Creativity, March 2006 2004 Sloan Public Service Award HBO's 2004 Beah Richards Spirit Award "100 Women Who Shape Our City" April 2004 in New York's Daily News Editor's Choice Award for Outstanding Achievement in Poetry, 1994 by the National Library of Poetry 2nd Place in the Countee Cullen Library Black History Month Poetry Contest 2nd Place in African Voices Short Story Contest |
+President’s Volunteer Service Award, April 2009 by Citymeals-on-Wheels Best Inspirational Poems, 2008 by Christian Storyteller Paul Dunbar Literacy Award for Creativity, March 2006 2004 Sloan Public Service Award HBO's 2004 Beah Richards Spirit Award "100 Women Who Shape Our City" April 2004 in New York's Daily News 2000 The Isaac Liberman Public Service Award Editor's Choice Award for Outstanding Achievement in Poetry, 1994 by the National Library of Poetry 2nd Place in the Countee Cullen Library Black History Month Poetry Contest 2nd Place in African Voices Short Story Contest |

 |